mekutr/AdminLTEOnRails/README.md

 The app can easily be configured by using the `AdminLteConfig` class which is located in application_controller.rb.
 I highly recommend you to run the application in demo mode before deciding which configuration settings need to be used.

 You can easily test different configuration settings by openning the right control sidebar while the app is in the demo mode.
 The app utilizes itself with extra settings while it is in the demo mode.
-This way a user can test the application with different settings.
+This way, a user can test the application with different settings.
 After deciding which settings need to be used, please disable the demo mode and configure the application through the `AdminLteConfig` class.

 The folowing code snippet is from the `AdminLteConfig` class.
-Please change the necessary sections after deciding what config settings to use and do not forget disabling the demo mode.
+Please change the necessary sections after deciding which config settings need to be applied to your application and do not forget disabling the demo mode.

 ```ruby
 # -This setting runs the demo features to demo the application for you to decide the configuration settings that you